-The intergovernmental efforts described above could genuinely be criticised as overly vague 'ethics-washing', with minimal substantive influence on design - not least because by the time regulations and standards have been finalised, they may well be out of date.
-At worst, one might think that attempts to regulate AI will inevitably have a stifling effect on technological progress.
-Others think that Al policy is best left to the private sector alone.
+The intergovernmental efforts described above could validly be critiqued as overly vague 'ethics-washing', with minimal substantive influence on behaviour.
+Others think that AI policy is best left to the private sector alone.
 But Pichai, at least, would appear to disagree.
-Without minimising the considerable work that needs to be done in operationalising these myriad principles and developing ways to verify compliance, even these high-profile efforts should not be simply dismissed.
-It is not only the end-result, but also the process - in particular sharing and testing of ideas across silos that accompanies these regulatory efforts - which itself advances progress towards ethical AI.
-We have also seen in the past how 'soft law' has led to transformed 'hard law', as with the influence of the OECD privacy principles on privacy legislation around the world, as well as how ethical considerations are affecting the development of technical standards.
-In an area as economically and geopolitically fraught as the future of AI development, cooperation towards the mission of steering AI embodied in these multilateral efforts is cause for optimism.
+Without minimising the considerable work that needs to be done in operationalising these myriad principles and developing ways to verify compliance, even these high-level efforts should not be simply dismissed.
+We have seen in the past how 'soft law' has led to transformed 'hard law' - as with the influence of the OECD privacy principles on privacy legislation around the world.
+And in an area as economically and geopolitically fraught as the future of AI development, any degree of cooperation towards the mission of steering AI towards good should inspire some hope for the future.

-Karen Hao, 'In 2020, let's stop AI ethics-washing and actually do something', MIT Technology Review, 27 December 2019, see www.technologyreview.com/2019/12/27/57/ai-ethics-washing-time-to-act accessed 2 July 2020.
+Karen Hao, 'In 2020, Let's Stop AI Ethics-Washing and Actually Do Something' (MIT Technology Review, 27 December 2019), see www.technologyreview.com/2019/12/27/57/ai-ethics-washing-time-to-act accessed 2 July 2020.